shader-slang/spec/declarations.md

 Subscripts {#decl.subscript}
 ----------

-A \SpecDef{subscript declaration} introduces a way for the enclosing type to be used as the base expression of a subscript expression.
+A <dfn>subscript declaration</dfn> introduces a way for the enclosing type to be used as the base expression of a subscript expression.

 \begin{Syntax}
     \SynDefine{SubscriptDeclaration} \\